trdroid/Chrome-Extension-Examples/Theory/Components/Background Pages/README.md

 ### When is an event page loaded?

-Event Pages are loaded when needed and stay running as long as they is active.
+Event Pages are loaded when needed and stay running as long as they are active.

 Some examples of when an event page is loaded are when
 * an extension is installed or updated (the event page is loaded to register for events)